Scroll for more info

 A welcome evening

-Relaxed post race socials
+Relaxed post-race socials

-Championship diner and prizegiving
+Championship dinner and prizegiving

 There will be plenty of time for fleet chat, tuning debates, storytelling, and celebrating the history and future of the IDRA 14.